thomasgladwin/teg_regr_tests/README.md

 By default, do not add an explicit intercept.
 The intercept will be appended as an additional predictor.

 The Constraints argument is a dictionary.
-The example below shows the Constraints setup to set two specific predictor-coefficients to 0.
+The example below shows the Constraints setup to set a specific predictor-coefficient to 0.

-pred_to_test = [1, 2]
+pred_to_test = 1

 Constraints = {}